- This event has passed.

 Amara Spring

-I’m Amara Spring, a Vancouver-based abstract expressionist artist.
-My work is intuitive and layered, created through feeling, movement, and inner experience rather than planning.
-I paint as a way to explore identity, emotion, and transformation, letting the piece evolve naturally in the moment.
+Amara Spring is a Vancouver‑based abstract expressionist artist.
+Her work is intuitive and layered, built from feeling, movement, and inner experience rather than planning.
+She paints to explore identity, emotion, and transformation, letting each piece evolve naturally in the moment.

 Grace Vivienne - Amourous